 If your primary financial goal is to pay down student loan debt quickly or plan for college, you can compare student loan rates and programs, and learn more about financial aid options on Simpletuition.com.
 You can also apply for student loan refinancing to pay off that debt as quickly as possible.

 Crowdfunding site SoMOLend allows investors to take a closer look at your business before agreeing to provide financing.
-It prides itself on being more transparent than other lending programs, and uses social networking to help entrepreneurs raised funds from several different sources.
+It prides itself on being more transparent than other lending programs, and uses social networking to help entrepreneurs raised funds from several different sources with best practices crowdfunding.

 The Kiva loan concept has become increasingly popular in recent years and works as a microfinancing program for low-income individuals that want to start their own business or grow an existing business.
 Kiva operates on an international level.